 MBW101 is specially designed for B.Com.
 (Sports Management) students.
 If a student does not complete MBW101 in the second year, it should again be registered for in the third year.
 BRS111 and RIS121 comprise continuous evaluation.

-☑ In all three years of study the two Business Management semester courses count as one "subject", although one of the courses is known as Financial Management.
+In al three years of study the two Business Management semester modules count as one "subject", although one of the modules is known as Financial Management.